rwynn/monstache-site/README.md

 - Index the content of GridFS files

-- Support for hard and soft deletes in MongoDB
+- Support for propogating hard/soft document deletes

-- Support for propogating database and collection drops
+- Support for propogating database and collection drops as index deletes

 - Optional custom document routing in Elasticsearch